Good Food for Cities

 To catalyse collective action among local food system actors to make urban food environments and food supply chains more conducive to healthy, sustainable and nutritious diets for all citizens as part of resilient and inclusive city region food systems.

 “Cities are like laboratories where new ideas, models and collaborations can be tested, and their potential demonstrated.
-With the Good Food For Cities programme, we want to help lay the groundwork for them to flourish and help contribute to more resilient, sustainable and inclusive food systems for all citizens.”
+With the Good Food For Cities programme, our goal is to create fertile ground for these innovations to thrive, fostering more resilient, sustainable and inclusive food systems that benefit all citizens.”

 Charlotte Flechet, Good Food For Cities Global Programme Director